faaazy/Apartments/README.md

 Adaptive from 320px

-Lots of sliders... mask for phone number and map
+Lots of sliders...
+API map and mask for phone number

 bye